caktux/Swipy/README.md

   appcache: false, // experimental
   parallax: false, // experimental
   parallax_distance: 150,
-  parallax_offset: 50,
+  parallax_offset: 50, // in px, set this to how much overflow you have
+  parallax_smoothing: .1, // low pass filter, still funky, should be above 10 or something, not .1... timestamps?
-  parallax_throttle: 50, // in ms
+  parallax_throttle: 0, // in ms, replaced by filter
   debug: false, // pardon this vichyssoise of verbiage that veers most verbose
   debug_parallax: false
 };